 These are described on various pages on the web site.

 Taxes and VAT

-The Society is registered for VAT and all sales to customers within the EU have VAT added at the appropriate rate.
+The Society is not registered for VAT, so no VAT will be added on sales of physical products.
 There are no other taxes due.
 The price quoted after adding postage and packing is the total price.

 Order and confirmation

 Hampshire Genealogical Society will automatically send an order confirmation email notifying the details of your order.
 You may wish to save or copy the confirmation order for your future reference.
 Receipt of your credit card payment does not constitute Hampshire Genealogical Society’s acceptance of your order.
 Orders for goods are accepted only once we send a delivery confirmation email informing you that goods have been dispatched.